exercism/v3/languages/python/exercises/concept/conditionals/.docs/after.md

 if x > 10:                          # Expression evaluvates to False
     print("x is greater than 10")
 else:
-    print("x is less than 10")      # Expression evaluvates to True
+    print("x is less or equal than 10")      # Expression evaluates to True
 >>> x is less than 10

 ```